niklasberglund/open-chinese-dictionary-proposal/README.md

 CC-CEDICT is tightly connected to MDBG which is making money from it's closed source software.
 CC-CEDICT is even hosted on MDBG's website.
 We want to give credit where credit is due but not be tightly connected to any organization.

 ## Encourage contributions
-Aim for encouraging contributions - both dictionary edits and technical contributions.
+Aiming for encouraging people to contribute to the database.
+Both by submitting dictionary contributions and technical contributions.

+### Dictionary contributions by users
+By providing an API for both consuming the database and submitting contributions we open up possibilities for developers to add support for this in their applications/services.
+For example dictionary applications can allow their users to submit new translations and edits.

 ### Technical contributions
 The API is one step towards encouraging technical contributions - it enables developers to create technical contributions such as frameworks, tools, different kinds of integrations.

-### Dictionary edit contributions
-*Can we encourage edit contributions somehow?
-For example by showing statistics such as top editors?*